liammcinroy/good/vim/readme.md

   - note that `bd` doesn't get rid of the memory of the buffer; use `bw` for that.

+- `m` followed by letter to put mark, `'` followed by marked letter to go to it

 #### nerdtree, ctrlp, and custom commands

 - Ctrl-e: toggle NERDTree